katsutori/chonkr/README.md

 5. Enter your username and password information into your .env file along with your desired database name, a secured combination of characters for your JWT_SECRET, and your desired PORT (preferably 5000).

-6. Add the following proxy to your package.json file within your frontend directory, replacing or keeping the 5000 port to match your PORT configuration found in your .env file:.
+6. Add the following proxy to your package.json file within your frontend directory, replacing or keeping the 5000 port to match your PORT configuration found in your .env file.

     8 ```"proxy": "http://localhost:5000"```